scionproto/scion/doc/protocols/scion-header.rst

 unauthorized entities to use the hidden path.
-In particular, a SCION path type response packet only contains strictly less information than the previously received EPIC-HP packet, as the response packet does not include the PacketTimestamp, the PHVF, and the LHVF.
+In particular, a SCION path type response packet only contains strictly less information than the previously received EPIC-HP packet, as the response packet does not include the PktID, the PHVF, and the LHVF.

 If the sender is reachable through a hidden path itself, then it is likely that its AS will not accept SCION path type packets, which